Becoming You With Julie

 Mexican Queso Salsa

-My love affair with this creamy queso-like Mexican salsa began years ago at a Mexican grill brimming with all the usuals — carne asada, guacamole, elote, pico de gallo, and of course chips and corn tortillas.
-There was the infamous spicier-than-should-ever-be-allowed salsa and this creamy orangish-looking salsa.
-The moment I dipped my chip into the indulgently tasting salsa, I knew it was something special.
+My love for this creamy queso-like Mexican salsa began years ago at a Mexican grill brimming with all the usuals — carne asada, homemade guacamole, elote, pico de gallo, and of course chips and corn tortillas.
+There was the infamous spicier-than-should-ever-be-allowed and this creamy, orangish-looking salsa.

+The moment I dipped my chip into the indulgent tasting salsa, I knew it was something special.
 Inspired to recreate this at home, I set out to create my own version.
-After some experimentation, I found a delicious balance of flavors, that quickly became our family favorite.
+After some experimentation, I found a delicious balance of flavors that quickly became our family favorite.

 This salsa is a versatile addition to any meal, perfect for dipping, spreading, or drizzling over your favorite dishes.
 It impresses at parties, satisfies as a snack, and adds a flavorful touch to your meals.